 The End Of FFEL

 The FFEL serviced student loans through private lenders since its inception in 1965.
-That would change in 2010 when FFEL was eliminated.
+That changed in 2010 when FFEL was eliminated.
 Since then, all the Department of Education has directly funded all federal student loans.

 Although the FFEL program is now defunct, there are still millions of borrowers with outstanding loan balances.
 And AES is the loan servicer for a large percentage of them.

 There are other large federal student loan servicers, but AES and FedLoan together are the largest.